conradakunga/Blog/_posts/2025-08-22-how-to-sort-strings-that-contain-numbers-in-c-net.md

 9
 ```

-Now imagine we add one more number to the list, 10.
+Now, imagine we add one more number to the list, 10.

 ```c#
 var numbers = Enumerable.Range(1, 10).Select(x => $"{x}").Order().ToList();